 Follow Influencers & Media

-If you want to follow people, who have written articles on LinkedIn, go to their LinkedIn profile, click on one of their posts, and you will see the FOLLOW button.
+Perhaps you want to follow some of LinkedIn’s Influencers or people who have written articles on LinkedIn, go to their LinkedIn profile, click on one of their posts, and you will see the FOLLOW button.

 - Select Settings & Privacy from the dropdown.